VolxphyS/Vemu/README.md

 A Forked Ryujinx based Nintendo switch emulator.

-To set up a Nintendo Switch emulator using Ryujinx on .NET C#, follow these steps:
+To set up a Nintendo Switch emulator using Vemu on .NET C#, follow these steps:

 1. **Download .NET**:
    Visit the [.NET website](https://dotnet.microsoft.com/) to download the .NET SDK.

 2. **Download Release_1.0_alpha.zip**:
-   Obtain the Release_1.0_alpha.zip file from the Ryujinx GitHub repository or another trusted source.
+   Obtain the Release_1.0_alpha.zip file from the Vemu GitHub repository or another trusted source.

 3. **Unpack the Zip File**:
    Extract the contents of Release_1.0_alpha.zip to a convenient location on your computer.